mediaexplorer74/W10MGameDevQuickie/README.md

 products: windows 10, windows 10 mobile

 ## About
-This is my experiment to run some simplest Desktop Monogame2D apps on/in W10M Astoria OS!:)
+This is my new experiment to run some simplest Desktop Monogame2D apps on/in W10M (Astoria build included)).
+I'm starting some W10MGameDevQuickie 3.0 remake. ;)

 ## Screenshots (Target: win 11 on desktop pc)
 ![Button](Images/Q01.png)